Adaptogenic Hot Chocolate—aka Stress-busting Hot Cocoa

 More Healthy Drinks

-Vegan Eggnog – no eggs in this lovely sugar-free healthy yummy treat
+Vegan Eggnog – a lovely special-diet-friendly and sugar-free yummy treat.

 Adaptogenic Hot Chocolate